CompGenomeLab/xr-ds-seq-snakemake/README.md

     - If a sample have multiple SRR codes, then the code should be provided in the given format: `SRRXXXXXXX:SRRXXXXXXX:SRRXXXXXXX`

+- `input`: Contains 4 parameters: `exist`, `files`, `sample`, `srr`.
+This parameter is used for [boquila](https://github.com/CompGenomeLab/boquila), which can take input files for more accurate read simulations.
+If you don't have any input file, you can set `exist` as False. `files` parameter contains the names of input files w/o the extension. `sample` parameter contains the indeces of samples that will use the input of the same order.
+Lastly, `srr` can be used for downloading inputs from [sra-toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
+It works the same was as the `srr` parameter above.
+As a whole inputs can be provided as:

+    ```
+    input:
+        exist: True
+        files:
+            - "input0"
+            - "input1"
+            - "input2"
+        sample:
+            - "0-3" # input0 will be used for sample 0,1,2,3
+            - "4, 7" # input1 will be used for sample 4,7
+            - "5, 6" # input2 will be used for sample 5,6
+        srr:
+            enabled: True
+            codes:
+            - "SRRXXXXXXX" # srr of input0
+            - "SRRXXXXXXX" # srr of input1
+            - "SRRXXXXXXX" # srr of input2
+    ```

 - Genome parameters: The parameters `build`, `species`, `datatype`, and `release` are defined to retrieve correct reference genome from ensembl.
 For more information, you can check out the